c-daly/next_site/posts/ai-as-search.md

 1. Data hunger: Supervised learning requires massive labeled datasets.
 AlexNet needed 1.2 million labeled images; GPT-3 trained on 45TB of text.

 2. Brittleness to distribution shift: Models trained on one data distribution fail when test data differs.
-Adversarial exa mples, imperceptible perturbations fooling classifiers, revealed fragility.
+Adversarial examples, imperceptible perturbations fooling classifiers, revealed fragility.

 3. Lack of interpretability: A trained CNN has millions of weights encoding features across distributed representations.
 We can visualize learned filters but can't extract symbolic rules or causal explanations.